jatinraj2407/portfolio-website/README.md

 3. **Open `index.html` in your web browser to view the website.**

 ## Code Structure
-- `index.html`: The main HTML file containing the structure of the website.
+- `homepage.html`: The main HTML file containing the structure of the website.
-- `style.css`: The main CSS file for styling the website.
+- `homepage.css`: The main CSS file for styling the website.
-- `script.js`: The main JavaScript file for adding interactivity.
+- `homepage.js`: The main JavaScript file for adding interactivity.

 ## Customization
 ### Changing the Background Image